okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oauth-openid/index.md

 The OAuth 2.0 spec has four important roles:

 * **Client**: The application that wants to access some data.
+* **Resource Server**: The API or application that stores the data the client wants to access.
 * **Resource Owner**: The owner of the data in the resource server.
 For example, you are the owner of your Facebook profile.
-* **Resource Server**: The API or application that stores the data the client wants to access.
-* **Authorization Server**: The main engine of OAuth.
+* **Authorization Server**: The server that manages access and issues access tokens.
 In this case Okta is the authorization server.

 Other important terms: